joshuapearson/tucson-josh/content/posts/mythical-machine-month/index.md

 write code quickly combined with the knowledge of a complete novice to the project.
-The value of the experienced engineer goes beyond just their knowledge of the system, though, and includes problem-solving techniques like using a debugger knowing how to look for performance problems or race conditions.
+The value of the experienced engineer goes beyond just their knowledge of the system, though, and includes problem-solving techniques like using a debugger to look for performance problems or race conditions.
 Either the AI itself will need to determine the source of problems or else the remaining people on a project will have to go over unfamiliar source code like programmer archaeologists attempting to divine the inner workings, all while